 Palacio Valencia, Ana Maria

-Ana María Palacio Valencia joined UNU-CRIS as a virtual Visiting Research Fellow.
-She recently obtained her PhD in Law at the University of Melbourne, Australia, with a dissertation examining the Pacific Alliance regional mechanism.
+Ana María Palacio Valencia was a virtual Visiting Research Fellow at UNU-CRIS.
+She obtained her PhD in Law at the University of Melbourne, Australia, with a dissertation examining the Pacific Alliance regional mechanism.
 The title of her thesis was: ‘Of Blind People, Elephants and the Pacific Alliance Integration: Institutionalist Account and Proposals for Change’.

 She holds a Master of Laws from the University of Melbourne, graduate diplomas in business law from Deakin University and Externado University, and a Bachelor of Laws from EAFIT University in Colombia.